videojs/generator-videojs-plugin/generators/app/templates/docs/_standards.md

 1. npm automatically bumps the `package.json` version.
 1. The npm `"version"` script will run:
   1. `package.json` is staged, committed, and pushed.
 The effect of this is that the `package.json` change exists in the history of `master`.
-  1. The npm `"build-all"` script will run to compile the project.
+  1. The npm `"build"` script will run to compile the project.
   1. The `dist/` directory will be force-staged.
 Normally, it is ignored, but it needs to exist in the tag for Bower to install things properly.
 1. npm automatically commits and tags.
 This commit will contain only the `dist/` dir (the `package.json` bump is the parent commit).
 1. The npm `"postversion"` script will run: